centrifugal/documentation/client/connect.md

 If you don't want to use `info` - you can omit this parameter while connecting to Centrifugo.
 But if you omit it then make sure that info string have not been used in token generation.

-### protocols_whitelist
+### transports

-In case of using SockJS additional configuration parameter can be used - `protocols_whitelist`.
+In case of using SockJS additional configuration parameter can be used - `transports`.

-It defines allowed SockJS transports and by default equals ['websocket', 'xdr-streaming', 'xhr-streaming', 'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling', 'iframe-xhr-polling', 'jsonp-polling'] i.e. all possible SockJS transports.
+It defines allowed SockJS transports and by default equals ['websocket', 'xdr-streaming', 'xhr-streaming', 'eventsource', 'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling', 'iframe-xhr-polling', 'jsonp-polling'] i.e. all possible SockJS transports.

 ### debug